mougiakouel/QGIS-Training-Manual/basic_map/vector_data.rst

 Click :guilabel:`Add`.
 This will add all three layers to the map at once.

-.. note:: Remember to save the map often!
+.. note:: |note| Remember to save the map often!
 The map file doesn't contain any of the data directly, but it remembers which layers you loaded into your map.

 :ref:`Check your results <vector-load-from-database-1>`